sadneo/meet-people/docs/plan.md

 ### Local clients

-Create:

-- A browser Supabase client using public URL and publishable/anonymous credentials.
-- A server client only when the API requires privileged operations.
-- No service-role key in browser code, committed files, logs, or test snapshots.
+Create a server Supabase client only when an API endpoint needs database access.
+The browser talks only to the same-origin Express API; remove public `VITE_SUPABASE_*` configuration and browser Supabase clients.

+Use user-scoped credentials and row-level security when user-facing database access is introduced.
+Reserve the service-role key for explicitly privileged server operations.
+Never commit or log service-role credentials.

 ### Authentication and authorization

-1. Configure local email authentication.
+1. Configure local email authentication for an infrastructure smoke test.
-2. Decide redirect URLs for Vite, Firebase staging, and Firebase production.
+2. Defer browser authentication, redirect URLs, and protected routes until a product feature needs them.
 3. Require row-level security on every future user-owned table.
 4. Test policies through user-level clients rather than relying only on service-role access.

 ### Storage and realtime

-Scaffold configuration, but wait to create resources until requirements exist:
+Defer storage and realtime resources until requirements exist:

 - Create storage buckets with explicit access policies when image upload is implemented.
 - Add tables to realtime publication only when realtime database changes are needed.